Skip to Main Content

 At-Will Employment

-Maryland is an at-will employment jurisdiction; therefore, in the absence of an express contract, agreement, or policy to the contrary, either the employer or the employee may terminate the employment relationship with or without cause and with or without notice.
+Maryland is an at-will employment jurisdiction; therefore, in the absence of an express contract, agreement, or policy to the contrary, either the employer or the employee may terminate the employment relationship with or without cause, and with or without notice.
 Kramer v.
-Mayor of Balt., 124 Md.
+Baltimore., 124 Md.
 App.
 616, 633 (1999).

 Exceptions

 Maryland law recognizes several exceptions to the common law rule of at-will employment.
-Wrongful discharge is an exception to the general rule of at-will employment.
+Wrongful discharge is an exception to the common law rule of at-will employment.
 Adler v.
-Am.
-Standard Corp., 291 Md.
+American Standard Corp., 291 Md.
 31, 43 (1981).
-For this exception to apply, the terminated employee must prove: 1) they were terminated; 2) the dismissal violated a clear mandate of public policy; and 3) there was a relationship between the defendant and the decision to fire the employee.
+For this exception to apply, the terminated employee must prove: 1) they were terminated; 2) the dismissal violated a clear mandate of public policy; and 3) there was a nexus between the defendant and the decision to fire the employee.
 Leese v.
-Balt.
-Cty., 64 Md.
+Baltimore County, 64 Md.
 App.
 442, 468 (1985).

-Another exception to the common law rule of at-will employment is that employers may not fail, or refuse to hire, discharge, or otherwise discriminate against employees on the basis of any of these protected traits:
+Another exception to the common law rule of at-will employment is that employers may not fail, or refuse to hire, discharge, or otherwise discriminate against employees with respect to the employee's compensation, terms, conditions, or privileges of employment, on the basis of any of these protected traits:

-• Race (including traits traditionally associated with a race, such as hair texture, afro hairstyles, and protective hairstyles).
+• Race (including traits associated with a race, such as hair texture, afro hairstyles, and protective hairstyles, which include braids, twists, and locks);

 Md.
 Code, State Gov't § 20-606; Md.
 Code, State Gov't § 20-101.